coldbox-modules/cbq/README.md

 A queue provider **must** extend the `AbstractQueueProvider` and implement the required abstract methods:

-+ `public any function push( required string queue, required string payload, numeric delay, numeric attempt )`
++ `public any function push( required string queue, required AbstractJob job, numeric delay, numeric attempt )`
 + `public function function startWorker( required WorkerPool pool )`

 Additionally, the Queue Provider can use the following hooks to do additional processing or cleanup: